josh-collinsworth/joco-sveltekit/src/lib/content/posts/creating-custom-gutenberg-blocks-with-the-block-lab-plugin.md

 To do this, create a `blocks.css` file, also in the `blocks` folder in your active theme.
 Block Lab will automatically read this stylesheet and apply its styles on both the front and back end of the site.

 <SideNote>

-You could also have <a href="https://getblocklab.com/docs/get-started/style-block-lab-custom-blocks/" target="_blank" rel="noreferrer noopener">a separate CSS file for each block</a>, but unless a block gets pretty complex, I personally prefer just having all block styling together in one place.
+<p>You could also have <a href="https://getblocklab.com/docs/get-started/style-block-lab-custom-blocks/" target="_blank" rel="noreferrer noopener">a separate CSS file for each block</a>, but unless a block gets pretty complex, I personally prefer just having all block styling together in one place.</p>

 </SideNote>

 Here's the actual CSS code I use on this site to create that Side Note component, if you're interested or want to try this block out on your site: